touhoumj/gensou-client/README.md

 The server address can be configured in the `deps/lua/gensou_config.lua` file.
 For convenience, this file can be moved to the game's root directory.

-Place the bundle inside game's directory and proceed to the next section, in order to make the game actually it.
+Place the bundle inside game's directory and proceed to the next section, in order to make the game actually use it.

 ## Modifying the game